py17ald/py17ald.github.io/index.md

 ## Projects

-Throughout my PhD and time as a postdoctoral researcher, I have published several research articles.
+Throughout my PhD and time as a postdoctoral researcher in theoretical physics, I have published several research articles.
 The vast majority of my research lies in the field of quantum many-body physics; in particular, I find great fascination in quantum thermalisation.
+A few of my other research interests include quantum computing, quantum information science, and topological error correction (and how machine learning can be applied to this).
-My research includes studies into quantum many-body scars, quantum black holes, non-Gaussian states on Rydberg atom arrays, and much more.
-Find a link to my articles here: permalink: /research/
+To name a few topics, my research includes studies into quantum many-body scars, quantum black holes, non-Gaussian quantum states on Rydberg atom arrays, among other things.
+Find a link to my articles [here](/research/).